Mode of attendance

 If English is not your first language you will also normally need IELTS 6.0 (or equivalent).

-If you do not meet the entry requirements for this course you may wish to consider one of the following courses: BSc (Hons) Psychology with Foundation or Access to HE Diploma (Social Sciences).
+If you do not meet the entry requirements for a degree in Psychology in Dubai, you may wish to consider one of the following courses: BSc (Hons) Psychology with Foundation or Access to HE Diploma (Social Sciences).

 |PSC4001||Introduction to research methods in psychology|